-7.2.4.10 The surface of that portion of a strip that abuts a runway, shoulder or stopway shall be flush with the surface of the runway, shoulder or stopway.

-- 7.2.4.11 That portion of a strip to at least 30 m before a threshold shall be prepared against blast erosion in order to protect a landing aeroplane from the danger of an exposed edge. - 7.2.4.12 Not in use.
+- 7.2.4.10 The surface of that portion of a strip that abuts a runway, shoulder or stopway shall be flush with the surface of the runway, shoulder or stopway. - 7.2.4.11 That portion of a strip to at least 30 m before the start of a runway shall be prepared against blast erosion in order to protect a landing aeroplane from the danger of an exposed edge. - Note 1.- The area provided to reduce the erosive effects of jet blast and propeller wash may be referred to as a blast pad. - Note 2.- Guidance on protection against aeroplane engine blast is available in the Aerodrome Design Manual (Doc 9157), Part 2. - 7.2.4.12 Not in use.